 The image of a butterfly is the PERFECT symbol for a children’s yoga class.
 Think about it for a second.
-Our little ones start out as little eggs (infants), begin to crawl and explore (caterpillars), and then continue to change and grow into beautiful butterflies (adolescents and beyond).
+Our little ones start out as little eggs (infants), begin to crawl and explore (caterpillars), then continue to change and grow into beautiful butterflies (adolescents and beyond).
 Within each stage is beauty and strength, change and growth.
 Explore butterflies through a theme-specific yoga practice!

 Breathing: Butterfly breath is a simple way to encourage slow, mindful breathing, while also working on flexibility and imagination!
 First, sit in butterfly pose (sometimes called cobbler).
 In this pose, your legs are your beautiful butterfly wings.
 On the inhale, lift your knees up and together.
 On the exhale, slowly drop your wings back down toward the floor.
 Repeat several times, reminding kids to sit up tall.
 On the inhale, you might ask, “What color is your butterfly’s wings?” and on the exhale, the kids could share their answers out loud, all together.
-Or, if the class isn’t too large, give each person a chance to answer individually while everyone else exhales silently.
+Alternatively, f the class isn’t too large, give each person a chance to answer individually while everyone else exhales silently.

 Poses: Explore a butterfly garden with a few theme-specific postures.
 Create a story incorporating the following poses, using several sensory details.